MJunaidAftab/BCH-Code-Decoders/README.md

-# Peterson-Gorenstein-Zierler-Decoder
+# BCH Decoders
-This repository contains Python implementation of the Peterson-Gorenstein-Zierler decoding algorithm for BCH codewords
+This repository contains Python implementation of the Peterson-Gorenstein-Zierler decoding algorithm and the Sugiyama decoding algorithm for BCH codewords.